NiceNode/bench-buddy/README.md

 Upload: average 175Mbps, latency: iqm 85.826ms and max 268.886ms
 Speedtest link: https://www.speedtest.net/result/c/3e219403-e33c-426b-9c2a-1983126a6e4e
 ```
-To test a mounted disk speed, mount it to /workdir like so
+To test a mounted disk speed, mount it to /perf-volume like so
 ```
-docker run -v /path/to/host/disk:/workdir johnsgresham/container-performance
+docker run -v /path/to/host/disk:/perf-volume johnsgresham/speedometer
 ```
 ### Develop
 Local environment setup:
 1. In the Containerfile, swap commenting out the `entrypoint` with `cmd bash`
 2. Build a local container `podman build -t cont-perf-local .`
-3. Run the container interactively with a volume mount from this repo to `/workdir` in the container `podman run -it -v $(pwd):/workdir cont-perf-local`
+3. Run the container interactively `podman run -it cont-perf-local` (optionally with a volume mount from this repo to `/perf-volume` in the container `podman run -it -v $(pwd):/perf-volume cont-perf-local`)
 4. Modify index.js code
 5. Run `node workdir/index.js` inside the container